 Broadcast options including radio & cable TV

 With today’s diverse array of media placement options, you can often hyper-target your selected audience to an amazing degree.
 Certain print publications and Internet web sites cater to extremely specific audiences, based upon professions, geographic areas, ethnicity, gender and more.
 If your business is seeking to, for example, reach out to and recruit underrepresented populations in your field, you could select specific publications and websites that do just that.
-Social media advertising enables you to narrow the focus of your advertising based upon a checklist of options based on an individual’s social media profile or history.
+Social media advertising enables you to narrow the focus of your advertising based upon a checklist of options drawn from an individual’s social media profile or history.

 Outdoor options can geo-target the areas around your company’s locations or even demographically target certain audiences based upon your choice of advertising type.
 For example, the train-riding audience differs significantly from the bus-riding audience in many metropolitan areas.
 Even broadcast options can be targeted based upon the demographics of the audiences that watch or listen to specific programs during the broadcast day and different channels on the dial.
 Once you have identified your target audience of job candidates, a recruitment advertising agency like MPA can compile a list of options that will work to reach them.
 The more specific your audience, the more we can help you narrow down your media placement focus, ensuring you spend your recruitment budget on the ideal audience for your message.

-Media Placement Creativity:
+Media Placement Creativity: Trying Something New

 After you have developed a media placement strategy that targets the specific audience of job candidates you seek to recruit, the implementation of that strategy is usually successful, particularly when you work with an experienced recruitment advertising agency such as Mary Pomerantz Advertising.
 However, every once in a while even the best laid plans can go awry, especially when you are recruiting for hard-to-fill positions in a tight employment market.
 In these rare cases you may need to come up with creative solutions to media placement and message that are outside of the traditional approaches.
 Although you might not want to go as “out-there” as some of the approaches such as manhole cover advertising featured in this Ad Age article, creativity never hurts.
 In these unique situations having a recruitment advertising partner with expertise in precisely this situation can make all the difference.